arm-university/Graphical-Micro-Architecture-Simulator/README.md

 * Documentation provided.
 * **Prerequisites:** Basics of assembly programming.

 ## Purpose of the Simulator
 To produce learners who can program using Arm instructions and describe the corresponding datapaths involved in a single-cycle or a pipelined CPU.
 The simulator also provide error messages/feedback for learning purposes.

-**This tool is currently a BETA version, so please contact us at education@arm.com with feedback, comments, or issues about this tool.**
+**This tool is currently a BETA version.
+If there are any issues, please read the Reporting Bugs section in [here.]**(https://github.com/arm-university/Graphical-Micro-Architecture-Simulator/blob/main/Contributions_and_Modifications/Contributions_And_Modifications.md)

 ## How to Use
-Either clone this repository or [download the simulator here.](https://github.com/arm-university/LEGv8-ISA-Simulator/archive/refs/heads/main.zip)
+Either clone this repository or [download the simulator here.](https://github.com/arm-university/Graphical-Micro-Architecture-Simulator/archive/refs/heads/main.zip)

 1. Navigate to `/LEGv8_Simulator/war` directory and open `LEGv8_Simulator` using a web browser.
-3. Click the **Help** tab on the top right of the simulator, which contains further documentation on usage.
+2. Click the **Help** tab on the top right of the simulator, which contains further documentation on usage.

 ## License
 You are free to fork or clone this material.
-See [LICENSE.md](https://github.com/arm-university/LEGv8-ISA-Simulator/blob/main/License/LICENSE.md) for the complete license.
+See [LICENSE.md](https://github.com/arm-university/Graphical-Micro-Architecture-Simulator/blob/main/License/LICENSE.md) for the complete license.

+## Modifications and Contributions
+We welcome any bug fixes, modifications, and contributions to this tool.
+For more information, please click [here.]**(https://github.com/arm-university/Graphical-Micro-Architecture-Simulator/tree/main/Contributions_and_Modifications)

 ## Inclusive Language Commitment
 Arm is committed to making the language we use inclusive, meaningful, and respectful.
 Our goal is to remove and replace non-inclusive language from our vocabulary to reflect our values and represent our global ecosystem.

 Arm is working actively with our partners, standards bodies, and the wider ecosystem to adopt a consistent approach to the use of inclusive language and to eradicate and replace offensive terms.
 We recognise that this will take time.
-This course may contain references to non-inclusive language; it will be updated with newer terms as those terms are agreed and ratified with the wider community.
+This tool may contain references to non-inclusive language; it will be updated with newer terms as those terms are agreed and ratified with the wider community.
 We recognise that some of you will be accustomed to using the previous terms and may not immediately recognise their replacements.
-Please refer to the following example:
+We encourage the use of the following terminology where applicable:

 * When introducing the architecture, we will use the term ‘Requester’ instead of ‘Master’ and ‘Completer’ instead of ‘Slave’.